nasa-jpl/tos2ca-documentation/src/pages/contributing.md

 - Answer open questions mentioned in the Issue page of each TOS2CA GitHub repository

 When answering questions, keep the following in mind:
-- Be polite and friendly.
-See our [Code of Conduct](code_of_conduct) recommendations as you interact with others in the team.
+- Keep our [Code of Conduct](code_of_conduct) recommendations in mind as you interact with others in the team.
 - Repeat the specific question you are answering, followed by your suggestion.
 - If suggesting code, repeat the line of code that needs to be altered, followed by your alteration
 - Include any post-steps or checks to verify your answer can be reproduced